Rodaviva29/StripeCord/README.md

 - Added numerous test scenarios to ensure system stability.
 - This is a **tested Beta Version**, not a full release.
 Breaking errors may occur.

-If anyone would like to help the project, I would be grateful if you could make pull requests on what I still have pending, to enrich this project.
+If anyone would like to help the project, I would be grateful if you could make PRs or create a issue for enhancement features or bugs found.
 Any [Ko-Fis](https://ko-fi.com/rodaviva) given would be greatly welcome to allow me to continue to mantain this project development.

 ## 🛠 Changes & Improvements (v2.0)